 The Group has formal written agreements in place with each Director and senior executive.
 These agreements set out the terms and conditions of their appointment.
-With respect to Directors the terms and conditions of the appointment and retirement of Directors are set out in an agreement between the Company and Directors (called a "Director's Deed").
+With respect to Directors the terms and conditions of the appointment and retirement of Directors are set out in an agreement between the Company and each non-executive Director personally (called a "Director's Deed").
 The Director's Deed also includes provisions relating to Directors' other rights and obligations.

 Non-executive Directors are also required to sign a formal letter of appointment which sets out further details relating to their engagement and a number of additional obligations.
-Details regarding contractual arrangements with the Managing Director and other key management personnel are included in the Remuneration Report in the Group's 2018 Annual Report.
+Details regarding contractual arrangements with the Managing Director and other key management personnel (KMPs) are included in the Remuneration Report in the Group's 2020 Annual Report.

-Company secretary
+Company Secretary

-The Group's company secretary is accountable directly to the Board, through the chairman, on all matters to do with the proper functioning of the Board.
+The Group's company secretary is accountable directly to the Board, through the Chairman, on all matters to do with the proper functioning of the Board and advising the Board and its committees on governance related matters.